AI Agent List Management with LystBot

 The items sync to the app on your phone.
 You can check them off from anywhere.
 If you share the list with a colleague using a share code, they see the same items in real time.

-What makes AI management better than typing todo items yourself?
+What makes an ai todo list better than typing items yourself?
 Context.
 You can say "I need to prep for the board meeting next week" and let the AI break that into specific tasks.
 It remembers what you discussed earlier in the conversation.
 It can batch-add items instead of making you think of each one separately.

 Setting up LystBot's MCP server with Claude Desktop takes about five minutes.
 Here's the whole process.